manuelmarcano22/muse2016/README.md

 The *Documents* folder contains several subfolders:

 - The *Summaries* subfolder includes  brief personal summaries of relevant research papers.
-(Created a Mendeley account?)
+(Create a Mendeley account?)

 - The *Logs* subfolder contains my personal daily [research log](Documents/Logs/WorkLog/worklog.md).
 It includes (at least should)  my daily tasks, any questions (answered and unanswered), useful information and my current to-do list.
 This might move to another repo following the idea to have it in a webserver with jekyll.
 For more info (https://github.com/fdschneider/jekyll-lablog).
 A cool example can be found here (https://github.com/cboettig/labnotebook).